-If you like the idea of using an actual calculator, one of the best tools available is the Motiv Freelance Hourly Rate Calculator.
+If you like the idea of using an actual calculator, one of the best tools available is the Freelance Boost Hourly Rate Calculator.
 It takes you through a series of questions about business costs, personal costs, billable time and desired profit, and spits out an ideal hourly rate and a break-even rate.
 The great thing about this calculator is that it’s really easy to fill out so if you want to play around with the numbers to see how they impact the final rate, you can do so quickly.

 When you use the tool, you need to think in terms of annual numbers, and the more researched and educated your estimates are, the more accurate your ideal rate will be.
 Some information you may want to have in front of you when you use the calculator includes:

 - Rent or mortgage payments